pmyla1/Project3_Group6/README.md

    ## then to install the Eclipse Foundation's OpenJDK 17 run
    brew install --cask temurin17
    ```
+Furthermore, you must have a Python version greater than or equal to `Python 2.6`, and an `R version of at least 3.2.5`

 ### Installation of GATK v4.2.2.0

 Firstly, if you have any previous versions of GATK installed on your device, please uninstall using the following commands:
 ```
 source deactivate
 ## assuming you called your GATK environment gatk
 conda env remove -n gatk
 ```